hyperledger/fabric-private-chaincode/client_sdk/go/README.md

 The FPC Client SDK for Go builds on top of the [Fabric Client SDK Go](https://godoc.org/github.com/hyperledger/fabric-sdk-go).
-For more documentation, see [godoc](https://pkg.go.dev/github.com/hyperledger-labs/fabric-private-chaincode/client_sdk/go/) and a [sample applications](../../samples/application/) to illustrate it use.
+For more documentation, see [godoc](https://pkg.go.dev/github.com/hyperledger-labs/fabric-private-chaincode/client_sdk/go/) and our [sample applications](../../samples/application/) which illustrate the use of the FPC Client SDK.
 The FPC [Helloworld Tutorial](../../samples/chaincode/helloworld) also demonstrates the usage of the FPC Client SDK for Go.

 ## Testing